axeltanxl/axeltan.com/pages/about.md

 I spend most of my time at home learning and practising with a range of technologies.
 The tools and technologies I am learning/will be learning include:

 - **AWS** ☁️
-    - Solutions architect, Developer, SysOps administrator
+    - Solutions architect
 - **Linux** 🐧
     - System administration
     - Shell scripting
 - **Python** 🐍
-    - Web apps (with Flask)
-    - REST APIs
     - Scripting
+    - AWS CDK (Boto3)

 When I feel like taking a break, I like to engage in sporting activities (especially football ⚽).
 I also enjoy watching football matches and browsing Reddit.